A Marcinkiewicz Testing Criterion for Schur Multipliers: Proof of Theorem

-In order to prove $M$ is a bounded Schur multiplier, we need to prove that $T_{\widetilde{M}}$ is bounded on the subspace of $L_p(\T;S_p)$ consisting all $f$ in the form of (\ref{f}).
-By noncommutative Littlewood-Paley theorem \eqref{thm:Littwood-P} and the transference relation \eqref{eq:transf1},\eqref{eq:transf2}, it is sufficient to show that
+In order to prove $M_m$'s boundedness on $S^p$, we only need to prove that $T_{M}$ is bounded on $\Pi(S^p)$, i.e. the subspace of $L_p(\T^d;S^p)$ consisting all $f$ in the form of (\ref{f}).
+By Lemma \ref{thm:Littwood-P} and the transference relation \eqref{trans3}, it is sufficient to show the following inequality